Home >Best Time to Visit Scotland

-- Inverness Music Festival – This music festival in Inverness takes place over a week, usually starting in late February (2020’s dates to be announced).
-Over 1000 entrants take part in a competition to win awards in various Gaelic categories, including instrumental, vocal and speech.
+- Inverness Music Festival – This music festival in Inverness takes place over a week, usually starting in late February (27 Feb to 4 Mar in 2020).
+Over 1000 entrants take part in a competition to win awards in various Gaelic categories, including instrumental, vocal, and speech.

 - Glasgow International Comedy Festival – Just as it sounds, this festival showcases top comedians from around the world.
 It takes place in various venues around the city over the second half of March every year.

-- Scottish Concert Band Festival – Over three days in mid-March (2020’s dates still to be announced), this festival is the National Finals, bringing gold and platinum award concert banks from regional festivals across Scotland to the National Finals at Perth Concert Hall.
+- Scottish Concert Band Festival – Over the 14th and 15th of March 2020, this festival brings gold and platinum award concert bands from regional festivals across Scotland to the National Finals at Perth Concert Hall.

-- The Scottish Golf Show – Hosted for three days in March, March 20-22 in 2020, this Glasgow event features stands from more than 100 exhibitors, lessons from pro golfers, trick-shot demos, putting areas and more.
+- The Scottish Golf Show – Hosted for three days in March, March 27-29 in 2020, this Glasgow event features stands from more than 100 exhibitors, lessons from pro golfers, trick-shot demos, putting areas, a kids zone, and more.